-The University of Cincinnati College of Law is pleased to offer a program of study on the US legal system to practicing attorneys and law school graduates who received their legal education outside the United States.
+Come study the U.S. Legal System at one of the nations oldest and premier law schools.
+Cincinnati Law is pleased to offer a program of study on the US legal system to practicing attorneys and law school graduates who received their legal education outside the United States.

-With the advice and assistance of the LLM program director and other faculty, students will select the rest of their classes from UC law school's full range of course offerings.
+With the advice and assistance of the LLM program director and other faculty, students will select the rest of their classes from Cincinnati Law school's full range of course offerings.
 Doing so allows LLM degree students to study side-by-side with our JD students and to focus their studies on areas of the law that are most relevant to their careers.
-The UC College of Law curriculum includes the following areas of study, called professional pathways: Business and Entrepreneurship; Criminal; International; Innovation, Technology and Intellectual Property; Science, Health, and Environment; Public Interest; Litigation and Alternative Dispute Resolution; General and Small Practice.
+The law school curriculum includes the following areas of study, called professional pathways: Business and Entrepreneurship; Criminal; International; Innovation, Technology and Intellectual Property; Science, Health, and Environment; Public Interest; Litigation and Alternative Dispute Resolution; General and Small Practice.

 We have scholarships available for qualified applicants.
 Please write to us at firstname.lastname@example.org to express your interest in a scholarship and get more information regarding the scholarship application process.